chubbard/gratum/README.md

        go()

 The step name is provided as the first argument to the `addStep` method.
 When a rejection is returned from a step.
-It is added to the Rejection.
+The step's name is added to the Rejection.

 ### Processing Rejections